philippmoehl/hotelbot/README.md

 ## Install

 First you have to grant permissions for the intialization shell script.
-This will than set the required outstanding persmissions for the other shell scripts and create the required database folder ./db.
+This will than set the required outstanding permissions for the other shell scripts and create the required database folder ./db.

 `sudo chmod -R 777 initRun.sh`